-2.7.7.5 Public Transport
+2.7.7.6 Public Transport

 Since the entire surrounding area is about to go through significant changes, it is expected that many changes will occur in public transport services provision.
 Until the future road network is in detailed stages of planning, no precise information is available.
-It is expected however, that buses will operate along Berkshire Road, Dundas Road, Maida Vale Road and along the future overpass connecting the TOD Connector and Ravenswood Road.
+It is expected however, that buses will operate along Berkshire Road, Dundas Road, Maida Vale Road and along the future Roe Highway overpass connecting the TOD Connector and Ravenswood Road.

 A driverless shuttle should also be considered in the future.
-This shuttle can provide direct connection between the proposed railway station and the Residential Precinct with potential for expansion of service once the overpass is constructed.
+This shuttle can provide direct connection between the proposed railway station and the Residential Precinct with potential for expansion of service once the future Roe Highway overpass is constructed.